Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 2. independently search for the right solution;

-3. choose from the available methods the most adequate and productive use of it;
+3. choose the most adequate one from the available methods and use it productively;

-The specifics of interaction using the method of projects in preschool practice is that adults need to “guide” the child, help to detect a problem or even provoke its occurrence, arouse interest in it and “draw” children into a joint project, but at the same time not overdo it with the help of and guardianship.
+The specificity of interaction using the project method in preschool practice is that adults need to “guide” the child, help discover a problem or even provoke its occurrence, arouse interest in it and “draw” children into a joint project, but not overdo it with help. and guardianship.

-Project planning starts with questions : "For what Do you need a project?”, “What is it for?”, “What will be the product of the project activity?”, “In what form will the product be presented?”
+Planning project activities begins with questions : "For what do you need a project?”, “Why is it being carried out?”, “What will be the product of the project activity?”, “In what form will the product be presented?”

-The work on the project, which includes drawing up a reasonable action plan, which is formed and refined throughout the entire period, goes through several stages.
-At each stage, the interaction of the teacher with the children is student-oriented.
+Work on the project, including drawing up a well-founded action plan, which is formed and refined throughout the entire period, goes through several stages.
+At each stage, the teacher’s interaction with children is personality-oriented.

 Project work

-The task of the teacher is to carry out, together with the children, the choice of a topic for deeper study, to draw up a plan for cognitive activity.
-One way to introduce a topic involves using the “three questions” model:
+The teacher’s task is to choose a topic for deeper study together with the children and draw up a plan for cognitive activity.
+One way to introduce the topic involves using the “three questions” model:

 1. What do I know?